axe020/html-css-generator-tool/README.md

 3. Adjust columns and gaps as needed
 4. Copy the generated CSS code

+### Flexbox Generator
+1. Open the Flexbox Generator tool
+2. Configure container properties (direction, justify, align)
+3. Adjust item properties and count
+4. Copy the generated CSS code

+### Gradient Generator
+1. Open the Gradient Generator tool
+2. Choose gradient type (Linear, Radial, or Conic)
+3. Add and customize color stops
+4. Adjust positions and angles
+5. Copy the CSS or Tailwind code

+### CSS Converter
+1. Open the CSS Converter tool
+2. Paste your CSS code in the input area
+3. Choose your target format (LESS, SCSS, or Tailwind)
+4. Click Convert to transform your code
+5. Copy the generated code

 ## 🎨 Customization

 Each tool provides various customization options: